Sark: Clameur de haro

 Among the old laws of the Channel Islands is the old Norman custom of the clameur de haro.
 Using this legal device, a person can obtain immediate cessation of any action he considers to be an infringement of his rights.
 At the scene, he must, in front of witnesses, recite the Lord's Prayer in French and cry out "Haro, Haro, Haro! À mon aide mon Prince, on me fait tort!" ("Haro, Haro, Haro!
 To my aid, my Prince!
 I am being wronged!").
 It should then be registered with the Greffe Office within 24 hours.
 All actions against the person must then cease until the matter is heard by the Court.
-The last clameur recorded on Sark was raised in August 2021, this was withdrawn by the claimant in October 2021.
+The last clameur recorded on Sark was raised in August 2021; this was withdrawn by the claimant in October 2021.

 Periodicals

-Since 2009 a resident of Sark has operated a weekly online newspaper called The Sark Newspaper (earlier: The Sark Newsletter).
+Since 2009, a resident of Sark has operated a weekly online newspaper called The Sark Newspaper (previously known as The Sark Newsletter).
 The publisher is a former longtime employee of the wealthy Barclay brothers, who own the small neighbouring island of Brecqhou.
 The publication has compared the local government of Sark "to fascist Germany in the 1930s".
 In 2014 over 50 residents of Sark filed complaints with the police about accusations made by the paper.

 Since 2011 a quarterly magazine called Sark Life, which promotes a positive view of the island and welcomes contributions, is published by the Sark-based publishing company Small Island Publishing.